Aaron’s Israel Travel Tips

 Restaurants: Tipping at restaurants is similar in Israel to the US.
 10-15% is standard, based on the level of service received.
 Make sure to look at your receipt, sometimes it will say, “10% service fee included”.
 In such a case, a tip is not necessary.

 Taxis: Israelis never tip taxi drivers.
-Nevertheless, taxis that server tourist destinations have become accustomed to being tipped by tourists.
+Nevertheless, taxis that serve tourist destinations have become accustomed to being tipped by tourists.
 If the driver hints that he wants a tip, something symbolic like 5 shekels is more than enough.
 Do not give in to pressure to give a large tip to Taxis.

 Price – you can often book a vacation rental for much less than a hotel room.